frontity/docs/docs/deployment/deploy-using-now-vercel.md

 ### Create a [`now.json`](https://vercel.com/docs/configuration?query=now.json#introduction/configuration-reference)

-1. Create this `now.json` file and save it in the r oot your Frontity project.
+1. Create this `now.json` file and save it in the r oot your Frontity project

 ```text
 {